wangrui24/wangrui24/_pages/about.md

   - /about.html
 ---

 Hi, I am a master student in department of biostatistics, school of public health, Peking University.
-My supervior is professor Xiao-Hua Zhou at Beijing International Center for Mathematical Research and department of bistatistics in Peking University.
-My current research interest lies in causal inference.
+My current research interest lies in causal inference and biostatistics.